google/turbinia/docs/developer/developing-new-tasks.md

 Before a Task completes and returns, the Result object must be "closed" which finalizes the results in preparation for them to be returned to the server.
-Closing a result does a few things like set Task stats, save all of the output files, and run the post-processor to free up the Evidence (e.g. unmount disks, etc).
+Closing a Result does a few things like set Task stats, save all of the output files, and run the post-processor to free up the Evidence (e.g. unmount disks, etc).
 In the above example of `self.execute()`, `close=True` is set, which will tells the method to handle closing the results.
 If you have other external